abenitezlinarez/CSC120-A6/bugLog.md

 ## Bug 1
-Brief description:
-Failed unit test:
+Brief description: Buy only adds the computer that is created in the method Failed unit test: TestBuy()

 ## Bug 2
 Brief description:
-Failed unit test:
+Failed unit test: TestRefurbish()

 ## Bug 3
 Brief description: